tjhorner/bizcard/docs/flashing.md

 ## Customizing the Firmware

-The default firmware is designed to be used as a jumping-off point for custom firmware; it already includes examples of how to use the onboard peripherals like the piezo buzzer and Neopixels.
+The firmware template is designed to be used as a jumping-off point for custom firmware; it already includes examples of how to use the onboard peripherals like the piezo buzzer and Neopixels.
 It also uses the Arduino framework, providing a familiar way to access the hardware and GPIO pins.
 Take a look at `main.cpp` -- that should be enough to get you started!

 If you followed the section above, flashing is exactly the same.
 Just re-run the upload after you've made your modifications.
 If you need any help, well... you know how to reach me :)

+## Other Methods

+There are other ways to write and flash firmware for RP2040-based boards like this one; for example, anything that supports the Raspberry Pi Pico should work.
+But note that you may run into strange quirks, because the Pico uses some of the RP2040 pins for internal functions, and the compiled firmware assumes these.